Class actions on public interests: climate change and COVID-19

 Since 1 January 2020, the Act on Collective Damages in Class Actions (WAMCA) amended the possibilities for class actions in the Netherlands, among other things by introducing stricter standing requirements for claim organisations (please refer to our earlier news item on the WAMCA).
 Under the WAMCA, a claim organisation must ‘sufficiently represent its stakeholders and the size of the claim” (the ‘representation requirement’) and have, among other things, a supervisory board, sufficient funding, and a website (with relevant information about its organisation and the state of the action(s)).

-For claims with an ideological purpose and a very limited financial interest, more lenient admissibility requirements apply: a supervisory board, sufficient funds and a website with relevant information are not (strictly) necessary to have standing in court (please refer to our latest update).
-The representation requirement, however, is maintained.
+For claims with an ideological purpose and a very limited financial interest the court is allowed to apply more lenient admissibility requirements: among other things a supervisory board, sufficient funds and a website with relevant information are not (strictly) necessary in that case (please refer to our latest update).
+The court may also apply these more lenient requirements because of the specific nature of the claim or the interest represented.
+Legislative history (and limited case law) is not crystal clear on whether or not the representation requirement is maintained under the more lenient regime.

 The WAMCA also introduced the possibility for the court to appoint an exclusive representative in case multiple claim organisations bring actions relating to the ‘same event’.
 A claim organisation is required to disclose in a central register for class actions that it is initiating an action.
 If other claim organisations subsequently file class actions, the court will appoint an exclusive representative based on the assessment of, among other things, the number of stakeholders in the class andthe claim organisation’s track record and other previous or pending claims.